Watergate complex: Watergate steps performance stage

 In 2004, Washington Post writer John Kelly argued that the name was most directly linked to the "Water Steps" or "Water Gate", a set of ceremonial stairs west of the Lincoln Memorial that led down to the Potomac.
 The steps had been originally planned as a ceremonial gateway to the city and an official reception area for dignitaries arriving in Washington, D.C., via water taxi from Virginia, though they never served this function.
 Instead, beginning in 1935, a floating performance stage on the Potomac River was anchored to the base of the steps.
 It was the site for open-air concerts and the audience could sit on the stairs.
 Up to 12,000 people would sit on the steps and surrounding grass to listen to symphonies, military bands, and operas.
 The barge concerts ended in 1965 when jet airliner service began at National Airport and the noise impaired the venue's viability.

-The music venue was depicted in scenes in the motion pictures Houseboat (1958) and Born Yesterday (1950).
+The music venue was depicted in scenes in the motion pictures Born Yesterday (1950) and Houseboat (1958).